Maia313/Maia313/README.md

 Hi, I'm `Maia` 👋
 I’m an frontend developer.
-I currently work at _VIMLA!_ - a telecom company.
+I work at _VIMLA!_ - a telecom company.

-> 📱💻 I’m currently working using mainly JS/React/React native.
+> 📱💻 I’m currently using mainly JS/React/React native in my work.

 > 🤓 I’m also into learning Vue.